Logo Voyage

 The Lao proper only arrived around 1700 when, after the disintegration of the Lan Xang Empire, people from Vientiane migrated south and settled in Champasak.
 The new polity was first ruled by a popular monk and later by a daughter of Lao king Sulinyavongsa.
 In 1713, Champasak was recognised as the third Lao kingdom after Luang Prabang and Vientiane.
 It was subdued by its powerful neighbour Siam in 1778.

-After the Franco-Siamese War of 1893, Champasak was separated: the left bank of the Mekong became a French protectorate, the western parts (including the capital) remained under Siamese overlordship, until they too were annexed to French Indochina in 1904.
-Pakse was founded by the French in 1905 as the new administrative centre.
+After the Franco-Siamese War of 1893, Champasak was separated: the east bank of the Mekong became a French protectorate, the western parts (including the capital) initially remained under Siamese control, until they too were annexed by the French in 1904.
+The following year, the French founded Pakse as a new administrative centre.
 Prince Boun Oum of Champasak relinquished his right to rule in 1945, in favour of a unified Kingdom of Laos.
 In the Lao civil war, starting 1958, he was the head of the rightist faction that had its stronghold in Champasak.

-With 45 inhabitants per square kilometer, Champasak is one of the most densely populated areas of Laos (which does not mean a lot, as the country as a whole is very sparsely peopled).
-The development index is slightly above Lao average, but considerably higher than in the neighbouring provinces of Salavan and Attapeu.
+With 45 inhabitants per km², Champasak is one of the most densely populated areas of Laos (which does not mean a lot, as the country as a whole is very sparsely peopled).
+The human development index is slightly above Lao average, and considerably higher than in the neighbouring provinces of Salavan and Attapeu.

 Get in

-Pakse is the transport hub of the region, with an airport (PKZ IATA), bus service and limited boat access off the Mekong.
-For Champasak and the south, there are more expensive minivans (110,000 kip return to Si Pan Don) from a couple of travel companies ('Pakse Travel' and 'Explore Asia') in Pakse town centre (nearly always packed with bleach blond 20-somethings.
-Don't expect any leg room).
+Pakse is the transport hub of the region, with a small international airport (PKZ IATA), bus service and limited boat access off the Mekong.
+For Champasak and the south, there are more expensive minivans (150,000-190,000 kip to Si Pan Don in 2023) from a couple of travel companies ('Pakse Travel' and 'Explore Asia') in Pakse town centre.
+Don't expect any leg room, and check whether your ticket includes the ferry trip (20,000 kip in 2023).

 From Pakse southern bus station, a songthaew 20,000 kip) to Champasak (20,000 kip, ~2 hr) or Than Bhan Khop (2 hr 15 min), to near the crossing to Wat Phu (30-min walk to Wat Phu entrance).